“Is teaching for me?”

-Somehow in this whirlwind of a journey I have managed to set up an amazing lifestyle in a country that I believe really suits me and I genuinely can see me calling home for years to come and find the “grown up” career I was looking for.
-I’m excited about the future and what’s around the corner for me and everyday I’m thankful I hopped on that plane without a second thought, it was easily the best decision I’ve ever made!
-So I guess if you can take anything from my story it should be do what you feel is right for you and take risks every now and again.
+Somehow in this whirlwind of a journey, I’ve managed to set up an amazing life for myself in a country that I believe suits me.
+I can see myself calling Spain home for years to come and finding the “grown-up” career I was looking for.
+I’m excited about the future and what’s around the corner for me.
+Every day I’m thankful I hopped on that plane without a second thought.
+It was easily the best decision I’ve ever made!
+If you can take anything from my story it should be to do what you feel is right for you.
+Sometimes the risk pays off.
 Moving country and changing career is scary but I promise you won’t regret it.